The European Antitrust Review 2015 • Section 4: Country chapters

 Appeals to the Council

-An undertaking under investigation may appeal the actions of the authorised investigating officers to the Council in a period of 10 days after the actions were made.
+An undertaking under investigation may appeal the actions of the authorised investigating officers to the Council within 10 days after the actions were made.
 The Council must make a decision in another 10-day period.
-The undertaking has the right to lodge a complaint with the Vilnius Regional Administrative Court if the decision of the Council is not satisfactory or if the decision was not issued at all during a 10-day period.
-However, such complaint shall not stop the undergoing investigation.
+The undertaking has the right to lodge a complaint with the Vilnius Regional Administrative Court if the decision of the Council is not satisfactory or if the decision was not issued at all within 10 days.
+However, such complaint shall not stop the ongoing investigation.

 Appeals to the court